rezasec/Cybrary-labs/README.md

 # Linux Lab Practice

-This repo contains my hands on practice using the Linux command line (CLI).
+This repo contains my hands on practice using the Linux command line (CLI) and the Linux file system.
 I followed a lab that covered core BASH commands and terminal operations.

 ## 🔧 What I Practiced